1j01/simple-console/README.md

 `options.placeholder` is strongly recommended especially with the default input styling as there is very little visual indication of the input (when it's not focused).

-`options.autofocus` should be used within an application where the console is the primary interaction point.
+`options.autofocus` should be used within an application where the console is the primary interface.

 `options.storageID` should be used to separate the command history of different consoles.
+It's used as a [`localStorage`][] key prefix.

 #### `console.element`